Since 1937 Puppeteers have proudly been members of this organization. You could be too!

 Don’t want to do it online?
 No problem!
 Mail in your membership dues by downloading the printable PDF form here.
 There are many benefits that come with a membership to Puppeteers of America.
 As a member you will have access to:

-- The magazine of Puppeteers of America apears four times a year.
-Each issue contains photographs and articles covering all aspects of puppet theater.
-A full-color photo Gallery features the work of PofA members.
-Entertaining and newsworthy articles about puppeteers, puppet theatres, exhibitions, touring companies, technical tips, new books, films, television, and puppet festivals, help to keep the membership informed.
+- The magazine of Puppeteers of America appears four times a year.
+Each issue contains color photographs and articles covering all aspects of Puppet Theater and features the work of PofA members.

 - Very often performers are required to carry liability insurance.
 Members may purchase a million dollars of liability coverage at a very nominal annual cost through the Puppeteers of America.
 This service is only for members of Puppeteers of America.